mathieux51/gotodo/README.md

 - [x] Change to docker login `--password-stdi`
 - [x] Add project to CircleCI
 - [ ] Read about CircleCI and Kubernetes
+- [ ] Do we have to use a cloud provider to use CircleCI with Kubernetes?
 - [ ] Add Redis to Kubernetes and CircleCI
 - [ ] Make sure the db (Redis) tests are passing
 - [ ] Replace NodePort by LoadBalancer